 This story was recognized in the 2018 North American Travel Journalists Association awards competition with an Honorable Mention in the Illustrated Story-Online Publication category.

 Most visitors to Seattle, Washington who want to see works by master glass artist Dale Chihuly would most likely visit the Chihuly Gardens at the base of the Space Needle.
 But just 30 minutes to the south in Tacoma, Washington, you can also see a diverse series of his permanent art glass installations set in a variety of very distinct environments.
 Take a day to explore the works of Chihuly in Tacoma on the Chihuly Trail and you wont be disappointed.

 This story won Finalist – Destination Travel, Online Publication category in the 2017 North America Travel Journalists Association competition.

 If you were to ask me to pick a color that describes London, my instinctive response would have been grey – grey skies, grey streets, grey buildings.
 But after a recent trip, I learned that London is anything but grey.
-Continue reading “Photo Essay: The Colors of London”
+I am sharing some of my favorite colorful London photos to inspire your next visit.
+Continue reading “Photo Essay: Colorful London”